AMirandaCodes/Programming-Engineering-projects/Project 1: Exporting Folders from Outlook/README.md

 # Project 1: Exporting Folders from Outlook

 ## Project Brief
 The company requires an automated solution to export all Outlook Public Folders to a local drive.
-Public Folders are shared email storage locations accessible to all users within the organization.
+Public Folders are shared email storage locations accessible to all users within the organisation.
 This one-off extraction ensures proper data backup and organization.

 ## Project Requirements
 - **Folder structure**: The original structure of the Public Folders must remain intact in the exported location.